Bela Fleck and the Bluegrass Allstars

 My Bluegrass Heart is the third chapter of a trilogy which began with the 1988 album, Drive, and continued in 1991 with The Bluegrass Sessions.
 The second tour for the project features a who’s who of some of the greatest instrumentalists in bluegrass music’s history.
 Sometimes known as the Telluride House Band, sometimes as the Drive Band, containing four fifths of Strength in Numbers, half of New Grass Revival, and half of Goat Rodeo, these musicians have been intertwining in a myriad of ways since the early 1980’s and all have been major movers in the forward progression of acoustic music to the present day.

-We are talking, of course, about mandolinist Sam Bush, fiddler Stuart Duncan, bassist Edgar Meyer, and Bryan Sutton on guitar.
-Stay tuned for another special guest to be announced in August!
+We are talking, of course, about mandolinist Sam Bush, fiddler Stuart Duncan, bassist Edgar Meyer, and Bryan Sutton on guitar. and dobro master and super-collaborator Jerry Douglas!!

 ‘I’m thrilled to be reunited with my brothers and lifelong collaborators, it has been way too long since we have toured together.
 And I love their contributions to My Bluegrass Heart.
 They are the heart of the album!’ say’s Béla.